stulp/dmpbbo/README.md

 # Code structure

-The core functionality is in the Python module <a href="dmpbbo/">dmpbbo/</a>.
+The core functionality is in the Python package <a href="dmpbbo/">dmpbbo/</a>.
 It contains five subpackages:

 + <a href="dmpbbo/functionapproximators">dmpbbo/functionapproximators</a> : defines a generic interface for function approximators, as well as several specific implementations (weighted least-squares regression (WLS), radial basis function networks (RBFN), and locally-weighted regression (LWR).